 [Quick tip: Wondering what languages are the most popular among internet users?
 We’ve got you covered.]

 If you want to make localization as easy and fast as possible for your startup, try to keep your messaging concise and easy for a global audience to understand.
+And avoid idioms that would be difficult to translate to a non-English speaking audience.
 This kind of translation friendly content can save you a lot of future headaches.

 You should even keep localization in mind when naming your business.

 Internationalizing website software is another way that many startups are able to keep the localization process simple.
 This means you should use software that can accommodate the unique characters and mix of text directions and sizes that you will need when you localize your content.